For-the-Win-Robotics/ftw-robotics-firmware/README.md

  - *recommended*: Recommended firmware prompts the user to update the firmware, but it is not required.
  - *critical*: Critical firmware forces the user to update the firmware.

+## Firmware structure ##

+The firmware should be in .zip file format, prepared using [nRF Util](https://github.com/NordicSemiconductor/pc-nrfutil).

+ - *manifest.json*: Must have at least one manifest file

+ - *application.bin*: Must have this file name, otherwise it get error during update process

 ## Example Code ##